JanPretorius98/20713479-FMX-Prac/README.md

 - Comparing the plethora of ASISA funds with the benchmark and AI fund proved too wide.
 I had to narrow down the funds to compare.
 I first tried average returns, but this means that we lose a lot of the particular nuance in many of the funds.
 I then opted to compare quartiles, but in doing so, you bias the comparison by comparing low performing, average performing, and high performing funds by "selecting them".
 You also lose very important risk metrics.
 The final call was to randomly select 4 funds to compare as well as the average returns of the active funds.
 - Many of the actively managed funds have data only starting from much later.
 For the cumulative returns analysis, I had to filter the data from specific periods (in this case from 2014-02-28) in order to accurately compare cumulative returns.
+- I decided calculating rolling returns was the best option to meaningfully compare the funds with each other.

 ---